r57zone/DualShock4-emulator/README.md

 You can rotate the gamepad (gyroscope) by pressing `Back` and the `DPAD ←↑↓→` (you can change the combinations in the configuration file).

+By default, the `RB` and `DPAD ←↑↓→` buttons also work in the game, if they interfere with movement activation, you can try disabling them using the `DisableButtonOnMotion` parameter.

 If necessary, you can swap bumpers and triggers, as well as the `Share` button and pressing the touchpad, to do this change the `SwapTriggersShoulders` or `SwapShareTouchPad` parameter to `1` in the "Config.ini" configuration file.